tschettervictor/truenas-iocage-meshcentral/README.md

 ### Notes
 - Reinstalls work as expected when the previous data is present.
-- Since Meshcentral will run as the meshcentral user, and low port binding is not allowed by users other thatn root, the default port that will be used is 1025.
+- Since Meshcentral will run as the meshcentral user, and low port binding is not allowed by users other than root, the default port that will be used is 1025.
 - MeshCentral is extremely simple to install, but has many options and configurations available.
 These are all set in a config file located at `/usr/local/meshcentral/meshcentral-data/config.json`